Posted over 3 months ago | Updated 2 days ago

 Why this pet is the one for you:

-Meet Putter Tat, a beautiful and spirited cat who knows exactly what she wants and she's not shy about letting you know when she's had enough.
-Putter Tat can become overstimulated easily, so she's looking for a calm, predictable home with cat-savvy humans who understand feline body language.
-When her tail starts to twitch, her fur bristles, or she gives a little hiss, that's her way of saying she needs a break.
-She thrives when she's allowed to approach and move away on her own terms.
-Because of her sensitivity, Putter Tat would do best in a quiet home without the hustle and bustle of children or lots of visitors.
-A cozy, low-traffic space where she can retreat and decompress will be key to helping her feel safe, especially when you first bring her home.
-Once she feels secure, Putter Tat enjoys gentle play with wand toys and will benefit from light exercise to help her stay fit (she's currently carrying a few extra pounds that add to her charm).
-Her ideal adopter will be patient, calm, and cat-savvy, with a big heart for a feline who values her independence.
-When it's time to bring her home, please bring a large, top-loading carrier to keep her safe and comfortable on her journey to her new home!
+Meet Putter Tat, a beautiful and spirited cat with plenty of purr-sonality in search of a loving new home!
+Putter Tat is known to become overstimulated easily, so she's looking for a calm, predictable home with humans who understand feline body language.
+When her tail starts to twitch, her fur bristles or she gives a little hiss, that's her way of saying she needs a break.
+She thrives when she's allowed to say hello and goodbye on her own terms.
+Because of her sensitivity, Putter Tat would do best in a quieter home without the hustle and bustle of young children or lots of visitors.
+A cozy space where she can retreat and decompress will be key to helping her feel safe, especially when you first bring her home.
+Once she feels secure, Putter Tat enjoys gentle play with wand toys and will benefit from light exercise to help her stay fit - she's currently working on shedding a few pounds to feel her best.
+Her ideal adopter will be patient and calm with a big heart for a feline who values her independence.
+When it's time to bring her home, please bring a large, top-loading carrier to keep her safe and comfortable on her journey!

 At SDHS: